 Ah, February: the season of love.
 I've never been much of a Valentine's Day enthusiast myself, but don't dislike it either.
 I fall somewhere in the middle, likely not playing a leading role with my participation, but happy to join in the chorus.
 Traditionally, Dave and I have been known to exchange a thoughtful card and make a nice dinner together with some wine.
 Pretty standard.
 Nothing fancy, but quite enjoyable, nonetheless.
 That said, I respect and admire the couples that really go all out with grand romantic gestures and dinner at a 5-star restaurant.
 As a busy, working mom, a romantic dinner sounds like a pretty nice option right about now.

 Whether you love or hate Valentine's Day, I think we can all agree that we inevitably associate the occasion with chocolate, along with other pink and red candy options.
 Now that I have children, V-day is a whole different ball game, since I now have the desire to include them in the celebrations as well.
-And since I need no excuse to play around with chocolate in the kitchen, this was a great opportunity to come up with some healthier, real-food, festive treats that the whole family can enjoy.
+And since I need no excuse to play around with chocolate in the kitchen, this was a great opportunity to come up with some healthy Valentine's Day treats using real food that the whole family can enjoy.
 These are all easy recipes that include include chocolate (obviously), but are likely better options than most store-bought sweet treats.
 So, of course, I am sharing my creations with you here.
 All of these were easy to make using simple ingredients while still looking very V-day-esc.

 3. When the chocolate is melted and smooth, remove from heat and stir in half a teaspoon of vanilla.